|Nutritional Guidelines (per serving)|

 Serve and enjoy!

 - There are a number of lychee liqueurs available.
 The color of the options varies greatly, from clear spirits like Soho and Bols to a pale pink like Fruko Shulz, Giffard Lichi-Li, and Kwai Feh, and the brilliant red of Lichido.
-Which you choose will determine the color of your crouching tiger shots.
+Which you choose will determine the color of your shots.

 - Alternatively, you can make your own lychee liqueur.
 It simply requires some lychee fruit, lime zest, and simple syrup.
 While that recipe uses a vodka base, tequila is an excellent option.